The 20 Best Beaches Near Orlando for Families

 One of our favorite beaches in Florida, Clearwater Beach!

-The water at Clearwater Beach sparkles under the sun and the sand will feel soft under your feet.
+The water at Clearwater Beach sparkles under the sun, and the sand will feel soft under your feet.
 The sand gets raked early each morning to ensure it stays soft, white, and clean.

 You will love the safety factor when visiting this beach during your Florida vacation.
 This is one of the few beaches in Florida that has lifeguards on duty all year long.
-So, everyone in your family can go out swimming and you know they are being carefully watched.

 When you are planning a beach getaway at Clearwater Beach, you may want to combine it with a visit to the Clearwater Marine Aquarium.
 Don’t forget to check out 30 Things to do in Clearwater with kids for even more things to do in Clearwater.